joergenwold/abra-waterguard-linkbox-ha/README.md

 -   **Waterguard Valve Disconnected**: Indicates if the main valve is disconnected from the hub.
 -   **Waterguard Wireless Sensor Point 1**: Indicates if a water leak is detected by the first wireless sensor point.
 -   **Waterguard Wireless Sensor Point 2**: Indicates if a water leak is detected by the second wireless sensor point.
+ -   **Waterguard Hub Connected**: Indicates if the integration is currently connected to the hub.

 #### Sensors